 The Sharan’s boot is impressively large, even with the third row of seats in place.
-If you don’t need to carry 7 people, you can fold the third row flat into the floor, turning the Sharan into an extremely spacious 5-seat car, while dropping all the seats gives you van-like amounts of room, perfect for moving furniture around or big trips to the dump.
+If you don’t need to carry seven people, you can fold the third row flat into the floor, turning the Sharan into an extremely spacious five-seat car, while dropping all the seats gives you van-like amounts of room, perfect for moving furniture around or big trips to the dump.

 Running costs and reliability